skydive4000/PFSS/README.md

 ### Installing

 * Copy script to /SCRIPTS/TELEMETRY

-### Executing program
+* Go to Models screen 11/12 (TELEMETRY) and discover telemetry IDs.
 * Go to Models Screen 12/12 (DISPLAY)
 * Select Script and choose PFSS

+### Executing program

 * From main screen press "TELE" button and +PAGE/-PAGE to get to the PFSS Screen
 * Thats it!